|

 vi-editing-mode (M-C-j)

-When in emacs editing mode, this causes a switch to vi
+When in emacs editing mode, this switches to vi editing

 The following is a list of the default emacs and vi bindings.